HassanAlgoz/chefs-website/README.md

 - dark-gray: #333

 ## SQL
-- [ ] A statement to search recipes based on (name, tag, ingredients) & retrieve all their information.
+- [x] A statement to search recipes based on name & retrieve all their information.
 (For the search page)
 - [ ] DML insert statements to insert the data in to tables.
 - [x] DDL script /SQL statements used to create database objects
 - [ ] Select queries to satisfy the sample queries submitted in phase I